machawk1/Mink/README.md

 ## Features

-- Seemlessly see how well-archived a live web page is while browsing.
+- Seamlessly see how well-archived a live web page is while browsing.
 - Using the interface, quickly navigate to past captures of the page and traverse available captures from multiple web archive.
 - No captures?
 No problem!
 With a single button click, Mink will submit the web page you are currently viewing to multiple web archives.
 - Too many captures?
-When the set gets large, Mink intutitively organizes the set of captures for easy, hierarchical, time-based selection.
+When the set gets large, Mink intuitively organizes the set of captures for easy, hierarchical, time-based selection.

 ## Installation